bradlucas/exit-handler/README.md

 # exit-handler

-exit-handler, a Clojure cmdline application
+A sample Clojure command application demonstrating how to run a function during program termination.

 ## Usage

-FIXME
+- java -jar target/exit-handler-1.0.0-standalone.jar

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Brad Lucas

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.